-Cross border trade allows you to shop from New Zealand ONLINE at some Australian and UK retailers using the same Afterpay account you opened in your home country.
+Cross border trade allows you to shop from New Zealand ONLINE at some Australian, Canadian, US, and UK retailers using the same Afterpay account you opened in your home country.
 Making it easier for you to purchase the things you love overseas from the comfort of your own home.

 How does Afterpay work out how much I pay?